PrefectHQ/prefect/docs/guides/automations.md

 ```

-Let's kick off a deployment with a trigger defined in a `prefect.yaml` file.
-Let's specify what we want to trigger when the event stays in a running state for longer than 30 seconds.
+Kick off a deployment with a trigger defined in a `prefect.yaml` file.
+Specify what to trigger when the event stays in a running state for longer than 30 seconds.
 ```yaml
 # Welcome to your prefect.yaml file!
 You can use this file for storing and managing
 # configuration for deploying your flows.
 We recommend committing this file to source